theOtherLuke/nordlynx-router/fedora/readme.md

 Change settings using `nordvpn set <setting> [on|off]`

 Routing ***must*** be enabled to pass traffic from LAN `nordvpn set routing on`

+It appears that lan-discovery needs to be enabled as well `nordvpn set lan-discovery on`

+This is also where you configure auto connect `nordvpn set auto-connect on`

 Personally, I disable analytics `nordvpn set analytics off`.
 After all, I didn't get a VPN for privacy just to let the provider collect data.